beyond-all-reason/bar-lobby/README.md

 Compile and hot-reload for development - `npm run electron:serve`

-Compiles and minifies for production - `npm run electron:build`
+Compile and minify for production - `npm run electron:build`

 Lint and fix files - `npm run lint`